-The Cedar Rapids/Linn County Solid Waste Agency retained Ayres Associates to develop a Master Site Plan for beneficial reuse of Site 1’s closed landfill facilities and for improvement of the active recycling operation in the heart of Cedar Rapids, Iowa.
+The Cedar Rapids/Linn County Solid Waste Agency retained Ayres to develop a Master Site Plan for beneficial reuse of Site 1’s closed landfill facilities and for improvement of the active recycling operation in the heart of Cedar Rapids, Iowa.
 Ayres incorporated plans to transform the closed landfill, also known as Mt.
 Trashmore, into a recreational destination.

 The approximately 105-acre site provides composting, recycling, wood recovery, and other resource recovery operations and includes an approximately 75-acre landfill that closed in 2013 after accepting flood-damaged material and demolition debris from the major flooding in and around Cedar Rapids in 2008.